How to Run a Snapshot-Based Airdrop on Solana

 How to run a snapshot-based Solana airdrop step by step: capture the holder list, filter sybils, compute amounts, and distribute.
 A practical walkthrough.

 Open-claim airdrops are a buffet for bot farms.
-Connect, fill, claim, dump.
-A snapshot-based airdrop flips this: at a moment you choose, you read eligible addresses off-chain, filter the duplicates, then push tokens directly to those wallets.
-There is no form for the recipient to sign.
-The tokens just appear one morning.
+Connect, fill the form, claim, dump.
+A snapshot-based airdrop flips this around.
+At a moment you choose, you freeze a photo of who owns what on chain, filter out the duplicates, then push tokens directly to that fixed list.
+The recipient has no form to sign.
+The tokens just appear in their wallet one morning, no action required on their side.

-JTO did this.
-BONK's retroactive distribution worked the same way.
-W and JUP followed the same shape.
-The common thread: the distribution moment is fixed, eligibility is auditable on-chain, and the manipulation surface is small.
+JTO did it this way, BONK ran its retroactive distribution on the same logic, and W and JUP followed the same shape.
+The common thread is straightforward.
+The distribution moment is fixed ahead of time, eligibility is auditable on chain, and the surface for manipulation stays small.

 This walkthrough covers a snapshot-based airdrop on Solana end to end, using the Solana token snapshot tool and the Solana multi sender tool from j.tools.

 Timing matters.
-If you announce a snapshot before taking it, people last-minute their balances and inflate the list.
-Take it quietly, then announce "snapshot was taken at slot X" after the fact.
+If you announce a snapshot before you take it, people last-minute their balances and inflate the list.
+Take it quietly, then announce "snapshot was taken at this time" after the fact.

-Before you snapshot, decide who qualifies.
+Before you snapshot, decide who is in.
 Three common models:

-- Pure holder: anyone holding more than X tokens.
-Simplest, most sybil-exposed.
+- Pure holder: anyone holding more than a set amount of tokens.
+Simplest model, most exposed to fake-account farming.

-- Activity-gated: holder plus at least one transaction in the last N days.
-Filters out idle wallets.
+- Activity-gated: a holder who has also made at least one transaction in the last several days.
+Filters out idle wallets that have been sitting still.

-- Stake or LP eligibility: holder plus token is staked or paired in an LP.
+- Stake or LP eligibility: a holder who has also staked the token or paired it in a liquidity pool.
 Highest-quality group, snapshot logic gets more involved.

-The mental test: "would this wallet exist if I were not running an airdrop?"
+The mental test is simple.
+Ask yourself: "would this wallet exist if I were not running an airdrop?"
 The yes set is your real community.

 2. Take the snapshot

-The j.tools snapshot tool takes a mint address and a top-holder count (100, 500, 1000, 5000, or 10000).
-Each row in the output: owner address, total balance, supply percentage, token-account count (useful as a sybil signal), and optionally SOL balance.
+The j.tools snapshot tool takes a mint address and a top-holder count (100, 500, 1000, 5000, or 10000 people).
+Each row in the output shows the wallet address, total balance, percentage of total supply, how many account entries the wallet has (a useful fake-account signal), and optionally the SOL balance.

 Typical run: